Photonios/kpweb/README.md

 - `KPWEB_SECURE`

   Optionally, whether kpweb is served over HTTPS and cookies should be set as "secure".
+Default: `false`.

 - `KPWEB_SESSION_LIFETIME_SECONDS`